alenkis/functional-programming-typescript-book/content/chapter3.md

 O.toUndefined(O.none)) // undefined
 ```

-So far, we've managed to create a specialized container, create some helper constructors and guards and a pattern matching tool.
-We will now build on this by making our `Option` a `Functor`!
+So far, we've managed to create a specialized container, created some helper constructors, guards and a pattern matching tool.
+We are able to create `Option` from values, pattern match against it and destructure its value.
+Later, we will see how `Option` can have even more interesting behaviour.

 # Excercises

 1. Create a function `isValidName` which when supplied with a name of type `string`, returns a `Some` instance only when `name` is longer than 2 characters, otherwise it returns `None`

-2. Create a function `greetUser` that, using previously defined function `isValidName`, checks whether a name is valid, if it is returns `Welcome, ${name}, you have a great name!`, otherwise returns `Hey there, isn't your name a bit short?`
+2. Create a function `greetUser` that, using previously defined function `isValidName`, checks whether a name is valid, and if it is, returns `Welcome, ${name}, you have a great name!`, otherwise returns `Hey there, isn't your name a bit short?`